Munira-khan/NDK-Samples/Gamepad/readme.txt

 would allow players to change how it is controlled.

 Feature summary:
-- Discovery of gamepad and joystick devices which are already connnected.
+- Discovery of gamepad and joystick devices which are already connected.
 - Handling of controller connect and disconnect events.
 - Handling of controller input events.
 - Configuration of controller buttons.